KLEFF: What Is It And What Is It About?

 I find the opening and ending scenes showing a woman consuming a bag of potato chips are unnecessarily long .
 However, what makes this documentary interesting is the nuanced take on environmentalism through the interviews of a number of rather contrasting opinions about this issue of waste management.
 I think it is trying to show that the conversation around waste management is complex.
 There isn’t one monolithic solution to this issue.
 To me, this documentary depicts this reality by initiating questions about it that are left to us for further inspection.

 The documentary is filmed in Spanish, which is Columbia’s national language.
 Though it is just a short documentary, that level of exposure to a foreign language is very eye-opening to me.
 This has made me more aware about the English-speaking bubble that I’m so often in, prompting me to reflect about the fact that environmentalism is actually a global discourse happening at this moment.
 It is also a subtle symbol of the inclusiveness of the festival by showcasing different voices in this environmental movement.

 So, The Real Question is, “How Was It?”

 Fortunately, I can safely say that I don’t regret my purchase decision.
-KLEFF exposed to me a list of creatively disparate short films that are beyond my normal exploration.
+KLEFF has exposed to me a list of creatively disparate short films that are beyond my normal exploration.
 Some of them are not necessarily my cup of tea with their personally bewildering experimentalism.
 Nonetheless, I still appreciate them from a mind-expanding perspective.
 In any case, the entrance fee is basically cheaper than your typical Starbucks drink.
-If you want to further justify the purchase, of course.
+If you want to further justify the purchase.

 So, to conclude, I do recommend anyone who has an inkling of curiosity and interest in environmentalism in their bones.
 I’m sure KLEFF will welcome you all with open arms.